fierysolid/adventure-bot/README.md

 ## Setup

 - Create an incoming message hook for slack

+..1.
+Create a channel for your adventures

+..2.
+Customize Name of your bot

 - Set your domain and token
-- Create an outgoing message hook and point it to http://your-server/message
+- Create an outgoing message hook and point it to http://your-server:/message

 ## Running